akshaysangma/go-notify/README.md

 # Go Notify

 Go Notify is a robust and scalable message-sending service designed to automatically dispatch notifications.
-It features a scheduler for sending pending messages in batches, API endpoints for controlling the service and retrieving message history, and Redis caching for enhanced performance.
+It features a scheduler for sending pending messages in batches, API endpoints for controlling the service and retrieving message history.
+Redis is used for caching.

 ## Features